-The next example is to sonify extreme ultraviolet (EUV) spectral irradiances from two instruments in two ways.
-The solar EUV spectral irradiance spans wavelengths between X-rays and the ultraviolet (roughly 10-100 nm) but is often extended to include the H I 1216 emission line (Ly- α).
-(Emission lines are described by the element symbol, the ion state of the element [where H I is neutral hydrogen, H II is singly-ionized hydrogen, etc.], and the wavelength of the line in Å.) This radiation is easily absorbed as it ionizes the outer electrons of many elements.
+The next example is to sonify extreme ultraviolet (EUV) spectral irradiances from two instru-166 ments in two ways.
+The solar EUV spectral irradiance spans wavelengths between X-rays and 167 the ultraviolet (roughly 10-100 nm) but is often extended to include the H I 1216 emission line 168 (Ly- $\alpha$ ).
+(Emission lines are described by the element symbol, the ion state of the element [where 169 H I is neutral hydrogen, H II is singly-ionized hydrogen, etc.], and the wavelength of the line in Å.) This radiation is easily absorbed as it ionizes the outer electrons of many elements.
 This also makes it the major source of the ionosphere in the terrestrial and planetary atmospheres.
-The EUV emissions are also a direct measure of the solar magnetic field.
+The EUV emissions are also a direct measure of the magnetic field.
 The Sun would have considerably smaller EUV emissions if it did not have a magnetic field.
-For a 5770 K blackbody, the spectral irradiance at an EUV wavelength of 30.4 nm is 10^{-26} times the peak value at the visible wavelength of 500 nm, This ratio is 10^{-4} in an observed solar spectrum.
+The ratio of the spectral irradiance at the EUV wavelength of 30.4 nm to the peak value of a 5770 K blackbody at a visible wavelength of 500 nm is $10^{-26}$ .
+This ratio is $10^{-4}$ in a solar spectrum.
 These two properties, sensitivity to the solar magnetic field and acting as the source of the ionosphere, make measurements of the solar EUV spectral irradiance a primary goal in solar physics.
+178

-Solar EUV spectral irradiances are completely absorbed by the atmosphere and must be measured by an instrument in space.
-These instruments record the spectral irradiances as a function of wavelength and time.
-We first sonify a single spectrum from the Extreme ultraviolet Variability Experiment (EVE)16 on NASA's Solar Dynamics Observatory (SDO).17 EVE data is available from 5 to 105 nm from 1 May 2010 until 26 May 2014 and from 37-105 nm thereafter.
-Figure 2 shows that the EUV spectral irradiance has many emission lines.
-Two of the strongest (He I 304 and C III 977) are labeled, and several roughly triangular regions of continuum emission (such as the one highlighted between 70 nm and 91 nm.)
+Solar EUV spectral irradiances are completely absorbed by the atmosphere and must be mea-179 sured by an instrument in space.
+These instruments record the spectral irradiances as a function 180 of wavelength and time.
+We first sonify a single spectrum from the Extreme ultraviolet Variabil-181 ity Experiment (EVE) on NASA's Solar Dynamics Observatory (SDO).
+EVE data is available 182 from 5 to 105 nm from 1 May 2010 until 26 May 2014 and from 37-105 nm thereafter.
+Figure 2 183 shows that the EUV spectral irradiance has many emission lines, two of the strongest (He I 304 184 and C III 977) are labeled, and several roughly triangular regions of continuum emission (such as the one highlighted between 70 nm and 91 nm.)
 The third label points to the emission line Fe XII 193, which will be explored in later sections.
+187

 We elected to sonify the day-averaged solar EUV spectrum from EVE on 27 Feb 2014, the day of maximum sunspot number for Solar Cycle 24 (Figure 2).
-The log of the spectral irradiances was
+The log of the spectral irradiances was scaled to MIDI frequencies 36-96.
+That means every order of magnitude in the data spans about 1.5 octaves.
+The PIANO timbre was used, each value occupies an 8th note, the tempo was set to 600 bpm, and the loudness was set to 80.